melekes/melekes/README.md

 My name is Anton.
 I am an experienced (10+ years) backend developer interested in distributed systems and hard problems.

-- 🔭 I’m currently searching for a job
+- 🔭 🦀 at @paritytech
 - 🌱 I’m currently learning Rust 🦀 and Spanish 🇪🇸
 - 👯 I’m looking to collaborate on accelerating web3
 - 💬 Ask me about consensus, scaling blockchains and distributed systems